 Aug.
 24: Jubiliee of religious studies professor emeritus Father Norbert Burns.

 Aug.
 25: ArtStreet exhibit and artist-in-residence Joel Bergner

 Aug.
 25: Op-ed by School of Education and Health Sciences Dean Kevin Kelly on new Ohio report cards.

-July 25: David Salisbury, MIS, cybersecurity jobs.
+July 25: David Salisbury, management information systems, cybersecurity jobs.

 July 26: Rosary Rally.

 Aug.
 1: Mickey McCabe, vice president for research, on the partnership with GE Aviation.

 Aug.
 1: Jason Eckert, career services, on job hunting.